-Article 248: The phrase “unitary bias” arises because residuary powers to legislate on the matters not enumerated in the central, state or concurrent list subjects is given to the Centre under article 248.
+Article 248: The phrase “unitary bias” arises because residuary powers to legislate on the matters not enumerated in the central, state, or concurrent list subjects are given to the Centre under Article 248.

 The Centre was made more powerful as can be recognised from the following points:-

-2. Centre can change name in boundaries of states
+2. The Centre can change the name and boundaries of states.

-Article 3 give the Central Government the right to change the name and boundaries of states.
+Article 3 gives the Central Government the right to change the name and boundaries of states.

 The Constitution has certain special provisions to ensure the uniformity of the administrative standards.
-These services include IAS, IPS, IES and many others.
+These services include IAS, IFS, IPS, IES, and many others.

 6. Inequality of representation in the council of states.

-There is bicameralism (in government, bicameralism is the practice of having two legislative or parliamentary chambers) in India, but states have not been given equal representation.
-Here the state with more population will have greater representation than smaller ones.
+There is bicameralism in India, but states have not been given equal representation.
+Here the state with more population will have higher representation than smaller ones.

-The office of CAG comes under central government; But his concern is not only with the accounts and auditing of the union government but also states.
+The office of CAG comes under the central government, but his concern is not only with the accounts and auditing of the union government but also states.

-The body of Election Commission is appointed by the President.
-He is in charge of conducting elections not only to Parliament but also to state legislature.
+The President appoints the body of the Election Commission.
+He is in charge of conducting elections not only to Parliament but also to the state legislatures.